Ren Jianxin (businessman): Career

+Downfall

+On 12 May 2024, Ren was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.

 Awards

 Ren is listed in China's "Top 10 M & A Figures", "The Most Famous Entrepreneurs" and “CCTV Annual Economic Figures”.
 He was awarded the National Order of Merit (France) as chevalier (knight).